Last updated: May 31, 2023

 Brooklyn, NY 11249

 2. Geographic Restrictions

-We are based in the State of Connecticut in the United States.
+We are based in the State of New York in the United States.
 We provide this website for use only by persons located in the United States.
 We make no claims that the Services or any of its content is accessible or appropriate outside of the United States.
 If you access the Services from outside the United States, you do so on your own initiative and are responsible for compliance with local laws.

 3. Categories of personal data we collect

 The data we process is determined by the context in question: For example, it may vary depending on whether you have submitted an inquiry via our contact form, registered for our newsletter, sent us a job application or submitted a complaint.

 Please note that we may also make information available separately to a suitable location for specific processing where appropriate, e.g. when uploading job application documents or when submitting a contact request.

 We obtain the categories of personal data listed below from the following categories of sources: